jgpaiva/minesweeper/README.md

 # Minesweeper solver

 This is an attempt at building a minesweeper solver.
-Right now it is just a complete console implementation of the game and an incomplete WASM implementation.
+Right now it is just a complete console and WASM implementation of the game and has no solver.

 ## Demo